-The first NAP (2015-2018) was developed by the Ministry of Foreign Affairs in coordination with civil society, non-governmental organizations, and experts, including Zainab Hawa Bangura, the UN Special Representative on Sexual Violence in Conflict.
-The NAP approaches the implementation of the Women, Peace, and Security (WPS) agenda both domestically and internationally, including reviewing from a gender perspective the Japanese government’s policies and initiatives concerning assistance in the field of conflict prevention and peacebuilding.
+The 2015 and 2019 NAPs approach the implementation of the Women, Peace, and Security (WPS) agenda both domestically and internationally, including reviewing the Japanese government’s policies and initiatives concerning assistance in the field of conflict prevention and peacebuilding from a gender perspective.
 The NAP addresses disarmament by highlighting the gendered impact of small arms and light weapons as well as gender-sensitive arms control measures.
 The NAP’s objectives are organized under four overarching goals that align with the primary pillars of UNSCR 1325: participation; conflict prevention; protection; and humanitarian and reconstruction.
-Each specific goal under the pillars is accompanied by a set of actions and indicators; however, the NAP does not have a comprehensive monitoring and evaluation framework or an allocated budget.
+Each specific goal under the pillars is accompanied by a set of actions and indicators; however, the 2019 NAP still does not have a comprehensive monitoring and evaluation framework despite setting a goal to develop one in the 2015 NAP, nor does it have an allocated budget.

 Japan has not been involved in armed conflict since the end of World War II, as it adopted a military neutrality policy, which is enshrined in its constitution, that rejects the use of arms as a means to settle international disputes.
 Nevertheless, the country does have a military force, the Japanese Self-Defense Forces (SDF), and has witnessed sporadic, albeit unsuccessful, efforts to revise the pacifist constitution.
 Additionally, in 2019, Japan was among the top 10 countries with the highest military expenditure.
 In the current moment, Japan continues to have political tension with North Korea over the latter’s nuclear programme and with China and South Korea over disputed territory and Japan’s past wartime actions, including its colonial legacy and the sexual slavery of women, euphemistically refered to as “comfort women,” in occupied territories.